-AGLC's assortment of cannabis products is constantly shifting as the cannabis market in Alberta evolves and matures.
-AGLC only sells cannabis products that are grown and produced in Canada and strives to provide retailers with a diverse set of high quality products for Albertans.
-The following product categories are available:
+AGLC's assortment of cannabis products is constantly shifting as the as the Canadian cannabis market evolves and matures.
+AGLC only wholesales cannabis products that are grown and produced in Canada as per Canada's Cannabis Act and strives to provide retailers with a diverse assortment of high-quality products for Albertans.
+The following products are available: